-When I head out for a hike I always take my trusty camera backpack, jam packed with everything I need to enjoy a good hike and capture the best moments along the way.
+When I head out for a hike I always take my trusty camera backpack.
+It is jam packed with everything I need to enjoy a good hike and capture the best moments along the way.
 When I’m travelling to a new destination certain items are taken out, others are put in and it doubles up as my carry on luggage.
 Perfect!

 Here is a complete list of my essential items for a photography hike.
-I’m not sponsored by any of any of the companies (sadly) and all opinions are my own.
+I’m not sponsored by any of any of the companies and all opinions are my own.

 - Lowepro Photo Sport backpack – A few years ago I splashed out on a backpack specific to the two things I needed it for – hiking and photography.
 The Lowepro photo sport has all the adjustable straps and comforts you’d expect from a hiking back pack, but it also has an easy access side pocket to store your camera.
 The camera pocket will fit a DSLR and extra lens, plus it has storage pockets for SD cards or lens filters.
 The back pocket will fit a 2L hydration reservoir (not pictured) and it comes with a with built in all weather cover.
 I love this bag and have never been without it since I bought it.
 The only downside is that it is a little on the small side, so would recommend getting the next size up (300 AW)

 - Sony Nex 6 mirrorless camera – I bought this camera in 2013 and again have rarely been without it since.
 Mirrorless cameras were relatively new then but since I bought it with the intention of using it for traveling and hiking it seemed like the right way to go.
 It’s light and compact and takes great photographs so has been perfect for everything I need.
 The dials are starting to become a little unresponsive and/or slow and sometimes the camera refuses to take a charge, so it’s almost time for a new one but it’s had 6 years of being thrown around the world so I reckon that’s ok.
 August 2019 update: I now have the Sony A6400 and it’s awesome!